Samsung Galaxy Z Fold 3 review: Folding a Note

 When comparing the Galaxy Z Fold 2 vs. Galaxy Z Fold 3, you won't find much difference from a bird's eye view.
 Look more closely, however, and you'll spot several important differences.
 The Z Fold 3 folds a bit flatter than the Z Fold 2 and has a less pronounced hinge.
 The matte finish all around keeps fingerprints where they belong (on your hands) and even made it easier for me to hold without fear of dropping it.
 It's also IPX8 water-resistant — probably the single most important new feature — meaning you can finally fold all you want while reading in the bath.

-The Z Fold 3 is 11 grams lighter than the Z Fold 2 — a paltry difference on paper but a surprisingly noticeable one in real-world usage — making it a bit easier to pocket and use for prolonged periods of time.
+The Z Fold 3 is 11 grams lighter than the Z Fold 2 — a paltry difference on paper but a surprisingly noticeable one in real-world usage — making it a bit easier to pocket and use for prolonged periods.
 At 271g, though, there's no denying that this is a heavy, rather bulky-feeling phone.
-When folded, that feeling is exacerbated since it literally has the thickness of two phones stacked against each other.
-At least it's quite narrow, which helps the pocketability factor.
+When folded, that feeling is exacerbated since it has the thickness of two phones stacked against each other.
+However, at least it's quite narrow, which helps the pocketability factor.

 Hinge resistance doesn't feel any different from the Z Fold 2, which is both a positive and negative trait.
 Unlike most laptops, the Z Fold 3 lacks an indentation to grab to make opening it easier.
 That wouldn't be much of a problem if you could just flick it open, but the hinge was designed to be sturdy so that you can use the phone in Flex Mode — that's Samsung's term for when you've got it open at any angle smaller than 180-degrees.
 So opening the Z Fold 3 is a chore, but maybe a necessary one.

 Part of the charm of the Fold's design is in its versatility.
-On the outside, a thinner screen makes it easy to operate with a single hand — a trait that most modern phones can't claim — yet is just wide enough to still be usable for most tasks.
-I actually found myself using the smaller screen more often than the larger one.
+On the outside, a thinner screen makes it easy to operate with a single hand — a trait that most modern phones can't claim — yet is just wide enough to be used for most tasks.
+I found myself using the smaller screen more often than the larger one.
 Not only is the outer screen more convenient to use, but the folded form is also easier to hold than most phones because it's both narrower and thicker than most.

 The Z Fold 3 is all about quality-of-life changes, including water, scratch, and drop resistance.

-Note: This article was originally published in August 2021.
-It was updated in November 2021 with the following changes: